pubmania/pubmania.github.io/_posts/2024-08-13-logseq-customisation-for-project-management-teamplate.md

               ]
     ```

-    ```{warning}
+    {: .notice--warning}
-    Now, some of the short-codes above such as `/.is, /.it, /dt and /.c` will not work just yet because we have not created their associated template.
+    > Now, some of the short-codes above such as `/.is, /.it, /dt and /.c` will not work just yet because we have not created their associated template.
 We will get to that in next section.
-    ```

 ### Create Templates